 Businesses are increasingly setting targets to become carbon neutral or reach net zero emissions, but most would simply be unable to operate without creating any carbon emissions.
 In order to achieve carbon neutrality or net zero, these organisations will therefore need to find a way to balance out their residual carbon emissions by removing the same volume of emissions from the atmosphere that they create – but before they do so, it’s important to consider the most sustainable way to reach their goals.

-Many organisations currently achieve carbon neutral or net zero status through carbon offsetting, in which they finance a carbon reduction project to remove as much carbon from the atmosphere as they need to ‘offset’ their residual emissions.
-They might plant enough trees to absorb their CO2 emissions, for example, or invest in a renewable generation project.
+Many organisations currently try to achieve carbon-neutral status through carbon offsetting, in which they finance a carbon reduction project to remove as much carbon from the atmosphere as they need to ‘offset’ their residual emissions.
+They might plant trees to absorb their CO2 emissions, for example, or invest in a renewable generation project.
 These projects are often located in developing countries and have no links to the organisation aside from their financial support.

 In 2006, just 8.8 million tonnes of CO2e were covered by carbon offsetting schemes, but by 2017, this figure had risen to 62.7 million tonnes.
-Carbon offsetting is clearly popular – but is it the right route to net zero?
+Carbon offsetting is clearly popular – but is it the right route to go down?

 Offsetting will become outdated

 For many businesses, offsetting is currently cheaper than making further emissions reductions in their own value chain, as the carbon credits they purchase to cover their emissions cost around $3-5t/CO2e.
 Over the coming years, demand for carbon credits is expected to rise five- to ten-fold as more businesses turn to offsetting to achieve their goals.
 It’s therefore predicted that carbon credit prices could reach $50 per metric ton by 2030, which means offsetting will become an increasingly expensive way for businesses to reduce their emissions.